mindmergedesign/simplepierss/SimplePieRss/README.md

 The SimplePieRSS addon is a fast and easy-to-use RSS and Atom feed parser.

 ## Installing
-1. Download the zip file (or clone via git) and unzip it or clone the repo into `site/addons/` folder.
+1. Download the zip file (or clone via git); unzip it and copy the SimplePieRss folder to `site/addons/`folder.
-2. Ensure the folder name is `SimplePieRss` (Github timestamps the download folder).
-3. Run `php please update:addons`
+2. Run `php please update:addons` from the terminal
-4. Enjoy.
+3. Enjoy.

 ## Example Tag